 LOVE TO LEARN currently employs six part-time staff.

 EDUCATION ADVOCACY & CASEWORK

 Faaduma Mahamoud is a former teaching assistant, and has particular experience supporting children with special educational needs.
 At Love to Learn, she is a case worker focusing on parental engagement and support.
 She speaks Somali and Arabic.

-Mery Mekonen is a caseworker specialising in support for unaccompanied asylum seeking children.
+Mery Mekonen is a caseworker who works primarily to support unaccompanied asylum-seeking children.
 She is currently on maternity leave.
 Mery speaks Tigrinya, Amharic and German.

 LEARNING MENTOR PROGRAMME